PrzemyslawKiliszek/datasciencecoursera/Code book.md

 Code book
 =========
 ##Code
-The code for cleaning data is in the file README.md in this repo.
+The R code for cleaning data is in the file README.md in this repo.

+***

 ## Description of variables

 ### activity